sibytes/BIML-DataProvisioning-Framework/README.md

   * BIML Utility (SSIS Project)

     This SSIS project creates working development utility packages that bulk scrape metadata into the metadata repository, create tables and delete tables

-Note that SSIS is not yet support in Visual Studio 2017 and therefore it's advised to work with teh BIML solition in Visual Studio 2015.

 ## How Does it Work